AdobeDocs/learning-manager.en/help/migrated/kb/unable-to-search-course.md

 ---

-# Unable to search a course in Captivate Prime {#unable-to-search-a-course-in-captivate-prime}
+# Unable to search a course in Captivate Prime

-Captivate Prime&nbsp;Learning Programs&nbsp;are renamed to&nbsp;Learning Paths.&nbsp;This change happens immediately&nbsp;after the October 2021 release and&nbsp;the terminology of&nbsp;Learning Path&nbsp;is&nbsp;reflected for all roles.
+Captivate Prime Learning Programs are renamed to Learning Paths.
+This change happens immediately after the October 2021 release and the terminology of Learning Path is reflected for all roles.

 ## **Issue**

 A learner is unable to search a course in Captivate Prime.

-## **Scenario 1: ** `Enrollment is through a higher Learning Object.`
+## **Scenario 1:**  `Enrollment is through a higher Learning Object.`

 ## **Summary**